How to create a marketing plan for your small business - build a brand, target customers and set prices that will maximise sales.

 Market research exists to guide your business decisions by giving you insight into your market, competitors, products, marketing and your customers.

 Networking works on many levels.
 You can meet suppliers, advisers, investors or customers.
+If you build a good relationship with complementary businesses, they could become ambassadors for your business, passing customers your way.

 Networking is a good way to turn your ideas into reality.
 A strong business relationship can open up opportunities.
 Talking about ideas with other people can make things happen.